alzahrareyhan/nolimit-ds-test-reyhan-nandita-al-zahra/README.md

 ![inf-flow](/docs/inference.png)
 ### Explanation
 1. User input review in form of text.
-2. User input is tokenized before being fed into the fine-tuned model.
+2. User input is tokenized before being fed into the model.
 3. Model receive the input, model perform two tasks: classification and embedding extraction.
 4. Classification :  Logits->argmax-> sentiment label (Positive / Negative).
 5. Embedding extraction : Hidden state of [CLS] token is taken as the sentence embedding.
-6. Similarity search using KNN : The query embedding compared with training set embedding using KNN.
-Retrives the 5 closest distance of review.
+6. Similarity search using Sklearn: The query embedding compared with training set embedding using Sklearn.
+Retrives the 3 closest distance of review.
 7. Final output for classification is label: positive or Negative
-8. Final output for similarity search is the top 5 closest distance review with the distance itself.
+8. Final output for similarity search is the top 3 closest distance review with the distance itself.